Yandex Cloud

 Use master host special FQDN-based connections only for processes that can cope with database being unavailable for writing for up to 10 minutes.

-• When connecting, specify the target_session_attrs=read-write parameter and list all cluster hosts.
+• When connecting, specify target_session_attrs=read-write and list all cluster hosts.
 This way, you will connect to the master host with read and write access.

-For more information on how to connect to the master host, see Connecting to a database.
+For more details on connecting to the master host, see Connecting to a database.

 Was the article helpful?